Condition: An upper limb amputation is the removal of any part of the forearm or arm.

 Risk Factors: Risk factors associated with amputation include: trauma, blood vessel disease, exposure to chemicals, radiation therapy, infection, diabetes, high blood pressure, and soft tissue or bone tumors.

 Rehab Management: After a patient undergoes an upper arm amputation, careful monitoring is required to assess wound healing and infection in the residual limb.
 Treatment includes wound dressings and/or casting, bandage wrapping, pain control, exercise, and psychological support.
-Rehabilitation therapies will work with a patient on resuming activities of daily living.
+PM&R physicians work with patients on resuming activities of daily living.
 As the wound heals, the patient will receive support and education from the treating team to ready the residual limb for prosthetic fitting.
 When ready, the patient is fitted for a prosthesis and receives support and education to master use of the prosthesis in performing activities of daily living and other goals that might relate to work or leisure.
+A PM&R physician can help guide the patient with obtaining the proper prosthetic fitting, trouble-shoot issues, and even prescribe medication for any pain or symptom that may be limiting the patient from having the highest possible function.
+PM&R physicians often work alongside the therapist and surgeon to help coordinate the best plan for every patient.

 Other Resources for Patients and Families: Several groups are available to support patients and families, including the Amputee Coalition of America, Wounded Warrior Project, American Amputee Foundation and Veteran Administration (VA) Hospitals.